Whose Line Is It Anyway? (American TV series) season 3: Episodes

-"Winner(s)" of each episode as chosen by hosts Drew Carey are highlighted in italics.
+The "winner(s)" of each episode – as chosen by host Drew Carey – are highlighted in italics.
 The winner would take his or her seat and call a sketch for Drew to perform (often with the help of the rest).

 A special titled "Best of Whose Line Is It Anyway?" aired on October 4, 2000, and was a clip show highlighting the series' first two seasons, hosted by Drew Carey.